dweiller/dotvim/README.md

   1. Clone the repository:

-         git clone --recurse-submodules git://github.com/dweiller/dotvim.git ~/.vim
+         git clone --recurse-submodules git://github.com/dweiller/dotvim.git REPO

+     where `REPO` should be `~/.vim` and `.config/nvim` for neovim.
+If the directory exists, ether remove it first or you'll have to integrate this repo manually into your setup.

-  2. Run make sure ~/.vim/vimrc is sourced by (n)vim and repo is on the runtimepath.
+  2. Run make sure `vimrc` is sourced by (neo)vim (and `REPO` is on the runtimepath if you didn't clone it into the suggested place).

      For vim this can be done by symlinking:

-        ln -s ~/.vimrc ~/.vim/vimrc
+         ln -s ~/.vim/vimrc ~/.vimrc

-     For nvim either source edit you init.vim to include ~/.vim and ~/.vim/after in your runtimepath, ~/.vim/pack in your packpath, and finally source ~/.vim/vimrc from init.vim, or clone the repository to be one of the default runtimepath directories (e.g. $XDG_CONFIG_HOME/nvim, or $XDG_DATA_HOME/nvim/site) and symlink $XDG_CONFIG_HOME/nvim/init.vim to the vimrc file.
+    For neovim do:

+         ln -s ~/.config/nvim/vimrc ~/.config/nvim/init.vim

 #### Dependencies: